Covered house

 Here is where the survivor begins to take steps toward rebuilding their life.
-Survivors in the program will reside in Covered House.
+Survivors in the program will reside in Covered House, our long-term stabilization and comprehensive program.
 Self-sufficiency and goal-setting are the focus.

 • Continued Life Skills: Survivors will continue developing essential life skills through both core classes and optional electives tailored to their interests.
-These classes may include internet safety, organization, career coaching, emotional intelligence, computer basics, communication skills, problem-solving, time management, resume writing, and more.
+These classes may include meal planning, time management, budgeting, emotional intelligence, computer basics, communication skills, problem-solving, internet safety, organization, and more.

 • Case Management: Case managers will continue to be in contact and support each survivor during this phase.